Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 ---

+### How are AVM modules updated/maintained?

+[Module owners](/Azure-Verified-Modules/specs/shared/team-definitions/#module-owners) are tasked to do with two types of maintenance:

+- Proactive: keeping track of the modules' underlying technology evolving, and keep modules up to date with the latest features and API versions.
+- Reactive: sometimes, mistakes are made that result in bugs and/or there might be features consumers ask for faster than module owners could proactively implement them.
+Consumers can request feature updates and bug fixes for existing modules [here](https://aka.ms/AVM/ModuleIssue).

+---

 ## Technical questions

 ### Should pattern modules leverage resource modules?
 What if (some of) the required resource modules are not available?